Florida Registered Agent

 If you want to protect your identity, you need to hire a professional FL registered agent.
-If you hire us, we can file your formation documents and use our name and registered office on your filing.
+If you hire us, we can file your formation documents and use our Florida business address on your filing.
 To protect your privacy in Florida, this is the first step.
 It removes your address from the Department of State records.

 We can also help you keep your name off your annual report.
-This requires that you form two Florida limited liability companies.
-Each LLC will be listed as the owner of the other, so when the annual reports are filed, it is the companies that are listed as members, not you.
-This is a fully Private Florida LLC structure, and it will protect your identity if properly maintained.
+This requires that you form two Florida limited liability companies, both of which will use our Florida business address.
+Each LLC will be listed as manager for the other, so when the annual reports are filed, it is the companies that are listed as managers, not you.
+This is a Private Florida LLC structure, and it will protect your identity if properly maintained.

 Can I Form an Anonymous Florida LLC?＋

 We can form an anonymous LLC for you with our Private Florida LLC structure.
 We form two LLCs instead of one.
-One LLC will be your business, and the other Florida LLC will be a fully legal holding company.
+One LLC will be your public-facing business, and the other Florida LLC will serve as its manager (and vice versa).
 With this structure, we keep your personal information out of the public record.